jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

    9) Set descriptions on appropriate interfaces.
    10) Save the configuration.

-b.
+### Step 4: Verification and Connectivity Tests

  Confirm your configuration on both switches by doing the following steps:
    1) Display current time.
    2) Display the current configuration.
    3) Display IOS version.
    4) Display status of the connected interfaces on the switch.

-### Step 4: Verification and Connectivity Tests
 Execute the verification commands:
 ```ios
 show clock